Look around you. According to climate anthropologists, 1 in every 2 people you see* is a denialist.

 But as everybody knows, the blogosphere has no credibility at all.
 A blog represents nothing but an end run around the peer-review system (or ‘modern scientific method’).
 Bottom line: any idea you read on a blog may be good enough for denialists, but it wasn’t good enough for the scholarly community!

 *SkepticalScience, a blog that describes itself as “getting [denialistic] about global warming [denialism],” was the source for much of the information about denialism used in this series.
 It’s so credible that it’s one of the most-cited blogs among legitimate climate scientists (along with Tim Lambert’s blog Deltoid).

-Scientists speak in measured, nuanced language.
+Scientists express themselves in measured, nuanced terms.

 For example, a climate scientist is unlikely to talk about “catastrophe” or to write, “We’re all going to die!!”